 Book Directly Through Trenitalia.com

-We recommend booking your train ticket directly through the Trenitalia website but know that tickets are not for sale for more than 60-days in advance.
-To find the route for your trip before then, use a site like Rome2Rio; however, book directly through Trenitalia or Italo Treno.
-The reason is the same as for air travel: namely, if there is a cancellation or a strike (which happens!), it will be easier to deal with ticket changes if you booked it direct.
+To find the route for your trip before then, use a site like Rome2Rio; however, book directly through Trenitalia or Italo Treno for the best experience.
+The reason is the same as for air travel: if there is a cancellation or a strike (which happens!), it will be easier to deal with ticket changes if you booked it directly.

 Choose Your Travel Details